 Your business has a ROAS of 5 – quite healthy.
 This means you earn $5 for every single dollar you spend on ads.
-However, you haven’t adjusted ROAS for the advertising team salary that costs you $5000 per month.
+However, you haven’t adjusted ROAS for the advertising team salary which costs you $5000 per month.
 Your business invested $5000 in ads a month and earned $25,000.
 The total revenue earned from advertising turns out to be $20,000.
-However, the actual net revenue is $15K ($20,000 - $5000).
+However, the actual net revenue is $15K ($20,000 – $5000).

 Reporting $20K as advertising revenue in financial reports will lead to problems as it is assumed that it accounts for all the costs of running ads (from a financial viewpoint).

 This is a big concern from the reporting viewpoint.

 You must account for these additional costs of running ads to adjust ROAS so it is more realistic and effective.
 Not adding these costs reduces the efficacy of ROAS significantly.

 However, these additional expenses aren’t considered by most businesses when calculating ROAS.
 You can stick with the ROAS from your Google Ads account.
 It all comes down to your financial strategy.
 However, it is recommended to add these costs to increase the effectiveness and reliability of ROAS.